article background

 Streaming bundles with Optus

-Last year Optus launched SubHub, a platform that allows eligible Optus postpaid customers to bundle streaming services into one payment – and save money at the same time.
-SubHub brings all of your content subscriptions into one place, which like Telstra TV, makes it easier to add, manage and review your various subscriptions.
-However unlike Telstra TV, SubHub is a separate, free-to-use platform that users can sign up to only after purchasing their mobile or internet plan.
+In 2021 Optus launched SubHub, a platform that allows eligible Optus postpaid customers to bundle streaming services into one payment – and save money at the same time.
+SubHub brings all of your content subscriptions into one place which makes it easier to add, manage and review your various subscriptions.
+SubHub is a separate, free-to-use platform that users can sign up to only after purchasing their mobile or internet plan.

 Here’s where the savings come in.
 Once signed up, customers can add subscriptions to eligible streaming services.
 If you add two subscriptions to that pile, you’ll save 5% on both subscriptions.
 Add three or more subscriptions and Optus will slash 10% on your total paid subscription costs.